← More articles in Cold Email

 Trigger Based Emails

 Timing can make or break your connection with potential leads.
-Think about it, how often do you ignore emails that feel irrelevant or poorly timed?
-Now, imagine reaching someone exactly when they need your solution.
-That’s the magic of trigger-based emails.
-They’re not just another marketing tactic; they’re a way to meet your audience at the perfect moment, making your outreach feel personal and well-timed.
+How often do you ignore emails that feel irrelevant or poorly timed?
+Now imagine reaching someone exactly when they need your solution—that's the power of trigger-based emails.

 What Are Trigger-Based Emails?